 Yes, this is often advisable.
 Staff are aware that students apply to multiple Universities at the same time, and you can be open about it in your correspondence with them.

-What do you hope to do after you have completed the PhD, and what is your back up plan?
+What do you hope to do after you have completed the PhD?

 We do not need to know the answer to this question, but it is one you should consider carefully.
 Doctoral studies can be very rewarding but a PhD gives no guarantee of employment.
-You should think carefully about how much disruption and insecurity you and any dependents are willing to endure, and you should certainly think about alternative career possibilities.
+Do you have a backup plan?
+You should think carefully about how much disruption and insecurity you and any dependents are willing to endure, for studies and beyond, and you should certainly think about alternative career possibilities.

 Please contact one of our academic staff if you have further questions.
 Thank you for considering PhD studies at the University of Edinburgh!